Turn-Key Installations Include a Radon Guarantee

-Since Colorado has some of the most widespread and highest levels of Radon in the United States, many architects are specifically requiring the installation of systems from the ground up in New Construction.
-ACE specializes in working with architects, builders, and homeowners regarding the design, specifications and installation of “State-of-the-Art” radon systems using the best materials available in the industry.
+Since Colorado has some of the most widespread and highest levels of Radon in the United States, many architects and building departments are specifically requiring the installation of systems from the ground up in New Construction.
+ACE specializes in design-build, Appendix F and ANSI-AARST Code Compliance, including specifications and installation of “State-of-the-Art” radon systems.

 The design of Passive or Active systems include the under-slab soil gas collection network, vapor barriers, full perimeter and penetration seal of all slab areas, full vapor barrier seal of gravel/dirt crawlspace areas, internal passive or active vent stacks in interior chases and fan locations all specified to meet safe protocols.